Shariyah Review Bureau

 First: About Shariyah Review Bureau

 Shariyah Review Bureau (“SRB”) is the Corporate World’s leading Shari’a Advisor with scholarly presence in more than 15 countries from US, Europe, Africa, GCC and Asia.
 The breadth of geographical reach crossing national boundaries makes it one of few Shari’a consultancy bodies that can meet clients’ true international business requirements.

 SRB provides professional Shari’a Advisory and Shari’a Audit services to public and private businesses, including commercial and corporate debt, Sukuks and Islamic equity markets, initial public offerings screening & Investment Banking Practice, energy firms and information providers.
 It serves multiple sectors of the financial industry with clients from Hong Kong, US, UK, Canada, France, Switzerland and the GCC.
-In Saudi Arabia alone it holds the market share of more than 26 % of Saudi Investment Companies licensed by the CMA and 53 % of the Co-operative Insurance Firms Listed on the stock-exchange market and 28 % of the Financing Companies licensed by SAMA.
+In Saudi Arabia alone it holds the market share of more than 26 % of Saudi Investment Companies licensed by the CMA and 53 % of the Co-operative Insurance Firms Listed on the stock-exchange market and 28 % of the Financing Companies licensed by Saudi Central Bank.
 It’s service offerings span a broad set of complementary disciplines that include product certification, consultation, Shari’a Audit and equity screening.

 Wataniya Insurance Company (“Company”) fulfilled the requirements of Shari’a control systems by appointing Shari’a Review Bureau (“SRB”) as it’s Shari’a Advisor, which in turn appointed Shaikh Muhammad Ahmed Sultan as members of the Company’s Sharia Supervisory Board (“SSB”).
 Additionally, SRB appointed two specialized teams to take care of the Shari’a review and Shari’a audit functions.
 The SSB Roles and Responsibilities is summarized below: